Chaindoc

 Consulting engagements

 Consulting SOWs are often time-and-materials, which makes clear hourly rate caps, maximum weekly hours, and expense policies critical.
-Define what constitutes a "deliverable" — a slide deck, a written report, a workshop — and the format in which the client receives it.
-Intellectual property transfer clauses are particularly important when the consultant produces frameworks or methodologies.
+Define what constitutes a "deliverable" (a slide deck, a written report, a workshop) and the format in which the client receives it.
+Intellectual property transfer clauses matter most when the consultant produces frameworks or methodologies.

 Construction and engineering